Grammarian/JPP-Hipchat-Parser-Exercise/README.rst

 "asyncparser" is closer to something that might be used in production.
 Please read the following discussion before reviewing the code for "asyncparser".
 I think doing so will make it clearer what issues "asyncparser" is try to address (since they are well beyond what was originally spec'd).
+Because of the modular implementation of "hipchatparser", the "asyncparser" can reuse the "hipchatparser" class verbatim to achieve its ends.

 The problem
 -----------